HARMONIC: A Multimodal Dataset of Assistive Human-Robot Collaboration: Data Collection Procedure

 \subsubsection{External video}

-Participant behavior was captured using a Stereolabs\cite{stereolabswebsite} ZED camera.
-Left and right videos are stored as separate AVI files.
+Participant behavior was captured using a Stereolabs \citep{stereolabswebsite} ZED camera.
+Left and right videos are stored as separate \texttt{MP4} files.
 The ZED camera was placed on a tripod at approximately the same (marked) location for each trial in order to capture a full-on view of the participant and occasional views of the scene.
-ZED videos are available for the 10 participants who consented to their images being released; in other cases, data is not provided, but offline skeleton tracking information run on that data is available.
+ZED videos are available for the 10 participants who consented to their images being released.
+In all cases, offline skeleton and face tracking information is available.